Haoran-Peng/TestingPlatformForZcom-NCTU/README.md

 # TestingPlatformForZcom-NCTU
-This is a testing platform which develop for Zcom-NCTU project
+This is a testing platform which develop for Zcom-NCTU project.
+This project